 No dose-limiting toxicities were observed.
-The most frequent drug-related adverse events were fatigue in 27% of patients and mild (grade 1-2) infusion-related reactions in 38% of patients.
+The most frequent drug-related adverse events were fatigue in 48.2% of patients and mild (Grade 1-2) infusion-related reactions in 34.1% of patients.
 Other monoclonal antibodies engineered using POTELLIGENT or similar third-party products that augment ADCC such as mogamulizumab, obinutuzumab and imgatuzumab also have infusion-related reaction rates of 24% to 77%.
 Premedication with acetaminophen, antihistamines and/or corticosteroids are used to reduce the impact of infusion-related reactions.
-Administration of ARGX-110 was associated with inflammatory responses such as swelling and redness in skin lesions followed by reductions in the size, or necrosis, of these skin lesions, and overall improvement in the clinical appearance of the skin.

-There were 20 serious adverse events seen in 10 of these pre-treated patients (five patients at a dose of 0.1 mg/kg, two patients at a dose of 1 mg/kg, one patient at a dose of 2 mg/kg and two patients at a dose of 10 mg/kg), but no significant trends in terms of safety were observed between the dose groups.
+There were 83 serious adverse events seen in 42 of these pre-treated patients.
 Many patients who enrolled in this study have failed more than one prior therapy.
-All drug-related adverse events referenced in this paragraph and in Table 1 were evaluated by the investigators according to the Common Terminology Criteria for Adverse Events guidelines (CTCAE v4.03).
-Only the five serious adverse events of Grade 2 infusion-related reactions were considered by the investigators to be drug-related, occurring in five different patients.
-All other serious adverse events, there were three Grade 3 and 4 adverse events deemed drug-related by the investigators, as summarized in Table 1.
-No Grade 4 drug-related toxicities were detected among this patient population.
+All drug-related adverse events referenced in this paragraph were evaluated by the investigators according to the Common Terminology Criteria for Adverse Events guidelines (CTCAE v4.03).
+One Grade 1 (pyrexia), seven Grade 2 (infusion-related reactions), four Grade 3 (febrile neutropenia, anaemia, thrombocytopenia and fatigue-included in Table 6 below) and no Grade 4 serious adverse events were reported by the investigator as being drug-related.
+23 patient deaths were reported in the phase 1 clinical trial, of which 17 deaths were attributed to disease progression.
+One patient death (Grade 5), which was deemed drug-related by the investigator, occurred in a heavily pre-treated patient with Waldenstrom Macroglobulinemia and was attributed to sepsis and general condition deterioration.

-Table 1.
-Grade 3 and 4 drug-related adverse events in ARGX-110 in open-label, Phase 1 dose-escalationpart
+Table 6.
+Grade 3 and 4 drug-related adverse events (including serious adverse events), in ARGX-110 in open-label, Phase 1 clinical trial

-Grade 3 and 4 adverse events 0.1 mg/kg 1 mg/kg 2 mg/kg 5 mg/kg 10 mg/kg
+Dose-escalation Part and Cohorts 1-4 0.1 mg/kg 1 mg/kg 2 mg/kg 5 mg/kg 10 mg/kg

-Number of patients 6 5 7 3 5
+Number of patients 6 15 7 42 5

-Fatigue (Grade 3)1 1 - - -
+Fatigue 1 3

-Anorexia (Grade 3)2 1 · - ·

-Hypoxia (Grade 3)3 1 -
+Anaemia 1

+Decreased appetite 1

+Electrocardiogram qt prolonged 1

+Febrile neutropenia 1

+Нурохіа 1

+Infusion related reactions 1

+Thrombocytopenia 1